raspberrypilearning/cd-advanced-scratch-sushi/en/step_6.md

 title: What does the new code do?
 ---

-All this code does is wait to receive a broadcast, and then respond by setting the `collectable-frequency`{:class="blockdata"} variable to a very small number \(change it to different values and see what happens!\), then waiting for one second, and then changing the variable back to `1`.
+This piece of code waits to receive a broadcast, and responds by setting the `collectable-frequency`{:class="blockdata"} variable to a very small number, then waiting for one second, and then changing the variable back to `1`.

-To understand what's going on here, let's look at how the `collectable-frequency`{:class="blockdata"} variable is used.
+Let's look at how the `collectable-frequency`{:class="blockdata"} variable is used to find out why this makes it rain collectables.

-In the main game loop, the part of the code that makes **Collectable** sprite clones gets told by the `collectable-frequency`{:class="blockdata"} variable how long to wait between making one clone and the next.
+In the main game loop, the part of the code that makes **Collectable** sprite clones gets told by the `collectable-frequency`{:class="blockdata"} variable how long to wait between making one clone and the next:

 ```blocks
     repeat until <not <(create-collectables) = [true]>>